 Once you get to the castle, you will park and walk up to a small square.
 There are a few food vendors and shops.
 Food is cheap and pretty good as far as snacks and a light lunch.
 There are also souvenir stores nearby.
 If you keep walking you will veer to the left and begin to see the outlying wall of the castle.
 You will notice that there are still areas of the castle being excavated and studied.
 Some of the artifacts found during these excavations may be seen in the three story museum that is included in your admission fee.

-The walk will take you anywhere from 20-30 minutes.
+Moving on, the walk will take you anywhere from 20-30 minutes.
 There is a beautiful view from the top and all of the major historical plaques provide English translations.
-Afterward, head over to the museum and view all of the artifacts that have been collected over the years.
-The collection is quite extensive.
+Afterwards, head over to the museum and view all of the artifacts that have been collected over the years.
+The collections are quite extensive.
 There is also an opportunity to sit in on a presentation and to view videos, although most of them are in Japanese.

 It is a great park, very informative and well maintained.
 A great day trip for a family or to go solo.
 There are beautiful beaches and things to do within a 10-15 minute drive from the park.
-Easily accessible and surrounded by the forest, its definite “to do” during your stay on the island.
+Easily accessible with lush forest surrounding it, its definitely a “to do” during your stay on the island.

 CONTRIBUTED BY LOUISE DUPUY, July 25, 2016